Chinese salami slicing strategy: Modus operandi

-According to Brahma Chellaney, China slices very thinly in a "disaggregating" manner by camouflaging offense as defense, which eventually leads cumulatively to large strategic gains and advantage for China.
-This throws its targets off balance by undercutting targets' deterrence, and presenting the targets a Hobson’s choice: either silently suffering China's salami slicing, or risking an expensive and dangerous war with China.
-This strategy also functions to place the blame and burden of starting the war on the targets.
+According to Indian strategist and writer Brahma Chellaney, "salami slicing" rather than overt aggression is China's favored strategy because none of its series of small actions serves as a casus belli by itself.
+China slices very thinly, camouflaging offense as defense, and eventually gains a larger strategic advantage.
+This throws its targets off balance by presenting a Hobson’s choice: either silently suffer or risk an expensive and dangerous war with China.
+This can also place the blame and burden of starting a war on the targets.